 Richard King designed the logo used for the National Bravery Awards.
 His design was selected by an expert Committee after an open competition had been held in 1945.

-There are many examples of Mr. King’s stained glass found in Ireland, though he also features in the United Kingdom, Australia and the United States of America.
+In 1940 he set up his own studio in Dalkey and there are fine examples of his stained glass to be found in Ireland, and also the United Kingdom, Australia and the United States of America.

 King’s artistic talents were not only confined to the genre of stained glass.
 Between 1933 and 1949 he provided designs for 12 striking stamps, including to mark the Golden Jubilee of the GAA in 1934 and also to celebrate Bunreacht na hÉireann, the Irish Constitution, in 1937.

 He was also a highly accomplished painter and illustrator and his elegant logo for the National Bravery Awards masterfully incorporates both the art deco style of the period and the aesthetic of the early Celtic Revival.